 Origins: No real-life basis for this legend has yet been found.
 Anecdotal

 evidence (see Brunvand) indicates that the story started spreading around 1942, and the earliest known printed example appeared in a book published the following year.
-It most likely began as a tall tale or joke that circulated among airline employees and servicemen in the early days of World
+It most likely began as a tall tale or joke that circulated among airline employees and servicemen in the early days of World War II and eventually achieved legend status when it reached the outside world and was mistaken for a true story.
+Like most other legends involving adultery, it presents an infidelity revealed by some unlucky (for the adulterer) happenstance.

 In 1967 United Airlines ran a “Take Me Along” campaign complete with advertisements featuring miniskirt-clad wives entreating their husbands to take them along with a zippy song-and-dance number.
 However, United’s ad campaign did not offer free tickets or discounted fares, and this legend antedates it by more than twenty years.